GainDAO/token/README.md

   again later on.

 ## Distribution
-A contract that can be used to distribute tokens at a rate that has a linear inverse relation to the total number of tokens distributed at a certain moment.
+A contract that can be used to distribute tokens at a rate that has a linear relation to the total number of tokens distributed at a certain moment.

-## TokenVesting
-A contract that can be used to represent the vesting schedule of an ERC20 token.
-A vesting schedule is represented by a cliff, and a total duration.
-Once the token is deployed for each beneficiary and tokens are sent to its address, it is possible for the beneficiary to claim those according to the configured vesting schedule.
-Discarded for the Ethereum pool: no vesting period needed.